IBMStreams/samples/IoT/WeatherStationApp/WeatherStationSimulator/README.md

 `./start-weather-simulations.sh path-to-your-device-cfg-file [run_time_in_minutes]`

 Use `run_time_in_minutes` to run the application for a specified time.
 This is because the Watson IoT Platform places a limit on the amount of data that can be transferred for free plans.
-If ommitted, the application will run for 20 minutes.
+If omitted, the application will run for 20 minutes.
 You can re-run the application and configure it to run until manually terminated by specifying `0` as the timeout:
 ` ./start-weather-simulations.sh device.cfg 0`

 ### Extend the sample